Mixtures of self-propelled particles interacting with asymmetric obstacles: Rectification and vorticity

 \section{Rectification and vorticity}

-The asymmetric shape of the obstacle implies that particles traveling from the curved to the flat side will spend less time to overcome it than those in the opposite direction.
-In the monodisperse case ($\delta=0$), a rectifications current arises in the stationary state \cite{potiguar2014self}.
-We now focus on the behavior for $\delta>0$.
-Fig.~\ref{CurrentField} shows the total stationary current (vector) field $\boldsymbol{j}(\boldsymbol{r})\equiv n(\boldsymbol{r})\,\boldsymbol{v}(\boldsymbol{r})$, where $\boldsymbol{v}(\boldsymbol{r})$ is the actual velocity field (not the self-propulsion velocity field).
+The asymmetric shape of the obstacle implies that particles traveling to the right from the curved side will be trapped by the obstacle for less time than those traveling to the left from the flat side.
+Consequently, a rectification current is present in the stationary state as observed for the monodisperse case ($\delta=0$) \cite{potiguar2014self}.
+Here, we focus on rectification for active mixtures ($\delta>0$).
+Figure~\ref{CurrentField} shows the total stationary current (vector) field $\boldsymbol{j}(\boldsymbol{r})\equiv \phi(\boldsymbol{r})\,\boldsymbol{v}(\boldsymbol{r})$, where $\boldsymbol{v}(\boldsymbol{r})$ is the actual velocity field, not the self-propulsion velocity field.

 Global rectification along the $+x$ direction is indicated by the fact that most current arrows point to the right or have a large $+x$ component.
-Particles slide on the curved side towards the right and are subject to higher current than in the gas.
-In fact, the highest local current is observed near the corners.
-For the flat side, the local current is in the opposite direction, i.e., the $-x$ direction (reflecting the appearance of vortices, as discussed below), but near the obstacle it is constrained to the $y$-axis only.
+Particles moving towards the right will slide on the curved side and are subject to a higher current flow in the wetting layer than in the gas.
+The highest local current is observed near the corners.
+As we approach the obstacle from the flat side, the local current changes direction (from $+x$ to $-x$) and, near the obstacle, becomes constrained to the $y$-axis only.
 Far from the obstacle, the current field changes to the $+x$ direction again.